Best Home Temperatures That Save You Money

-Once you complete your Heating, Ventilation, and Air Conditioning (HVAC) program and begin your career as a technician, mechanic or specialist, you will begin fielding customer questions about ways to save money, maximize performance, and get the most out of their HVAC systems.
+Once you complete the HVAC Training Program and begin your career as a technician, mechanic or specialist, you will begin fielding customer questions about ways to save money, maximize performance, and get the most out of their HVAC systems.
 Certainly, one of the most common questions that homeowners will want you to address is the ideal temperature setting for keeping cool and saving money during the hot summer months.

 The first thing to know is that there is no magic number that will make your home the perfect temperature while saving you lots of money.
 Ideal thermostat settings vary by season, humidity, personal (and family) preference, and the amount of time spent in your home, especially during the hottest part of the day.
 The Department of Energy, however, does recommend setting your thermostat to a toasty 78 degrees during summer days.